-- Upload a Local File to select a file from your local computer.
+- 11. Click either: - Upload a Local File to select a file from your local computer.
 Then click Browse, navigate to select the file you want, and click Select. - Select a resource from the Repository to select an existing schema.

-Then click Browse, navigate to select the schema, and click Select.
+Then click Browse, navigate to select the schema, and click Select. - 12.
+Click Next.